TsioutisCh/Physics-Thesis/README.md

 a population of electrons and protons.
 Although our models can fit the observed spectral energy distribution, we need more theoretical work to explain the origin and properties of the particle population.

+# Synchrotron Spectra Fitting
+In this code, we performed Non-Linear Least-Squares Minimization and Curve-Fitting for synchrotron spectra from the M84 galaxy.
+The hypothesis insinuates that the spectra is coming from a lepto-hadronic population.
+Analytical results and conclusions are contained in the thesis pdf file.

+# AGN Spectra
+The curve that we presented in the Notebook "Synchrotron Spectra Fitting " was not elegant due to the fact that it used a minimum amount of points.
+With that regard, we computated the full theoretical spectrum from scratch and used the fitted parameters in our models for better visualizations.
+In the first model, we used the hypothesis that the high energy observational data were coming from protons and next we reversed the hypothesis.

+# AGN Spectra for...
+In these Notebooks we computated the synchrotron spectra for a different number of particles, different magnetic fields, and different distances.
+With this presentation, we visualized clearly the role of each parameter in our final spectrum.